This post may contain affiliate links. Please see our disclosure here.

 Dad, “how do you calculate square footage for a backsplash?”
-I am going to confess, prior to installing our removable kitchen backsplash, I was not sure how many tiles I needed and how to calculate square footage was making my brain hurt.
+I am going to confess, prior to installing our removable kitchen backsplash, I was not sure how many tiles I needed or how to measure backsplash square footage.
 Would you believe me if I told you that I had my painters tape out and was mapping it out on the wall and trying to determine how much tile I needed?
 Oh yes, my dad came home from lunch one afternoon to find me taping off our backsplash in the kitchen.
 Needless to say, I learned fairly quickly how to calculate square footage for a backsplash and how to measure for tile.
 This post contains affiliate links.
 See disclosure – here.

-I knew I was in trouble when the tile guy said, “how many square feet do you have?”
+I knew I was in trouble when the tile guy said, “what is the backsplash square feet?”
 Umm, I’ll call you right back on that.

 If you are anything like me, math makes my brain hurt and that’s why I hang my pictures and shelves with painters tape.
 Be sure to check out that painters tape post if you struggle with measurements. ha.
-Measuring for a kitchen backsplash is very simple and how to calculate square footage really isn’t that difficult once you do it a couple times.
+Measuring for a kitchen backsplash is very simple and how to calculate square feet really isn’t that difficult once you do it a couple times.
 Hopefully for those of you with simple math brains like me, this helps you move forward with your backsplash project and how to calculate square footage.